lewislovelock/leetcode-copilot/README.md

 ### Rust

-To run a Rust solution, navigate to the rust_solution directory and use:
+To run a Rust solution, navigate to the `rust_solution` directory under each problem directory and use:

 ```shell
 cargo run